angelaschultz0622/datawave-1/microservices/services/map/service/src/main/frontend/README.md

  - Find/highlight range/term, and geo function matching geometry
  - Split a query geometry naturally (in case of geometry collection) or forcefully
  - Set portions of a query as evaluation only with the click of a mouse (query editor?)
+ - Submit query, and expand into index terms/ranges for analysis. with and without optimization.  add ability to turn knobs to see the effect

 # Questions